sahha-ai/sahha_flutter/README.md

 In the Project navigator of the main window, select the project — the root group with the same name as your app — and in the project editor that appears, select the appropriate target and then click the Signing & Capabilities tab.

 In the toolbar, click the Library button (+) to open the Capabilities library.
-Alternatively, click + Capability to the left of the build configurations, or choose Editor > Add Capability.
+Alternatively, click + Capability to the left of the build configurations, or choose `Editor` > `Add Capability`.
 The Capabilities library displays only the capabilities available to the target platform and your program membership.
 Select a capability in the list to view its description on the right.

 Select HealthKit from the list of capabilities.